 As with all health “trends” we poach from other parts of the world—take turmeric milk, for instance—it’s important to know the backstory as well as the benefits.
 While moringa may be new to us in the United States (i.e., me, just last year), it’s been used in many places around the globe for ages.
 “People all over the world have already been eating this, and we’re just late to the party,” confirms Danielle Flood, communications specialist for ECHO, an agricultural support agency that’s been growing and working with moringa since 1981.

 Thought to have originated in India, the moringa tree has 13 different species—the most common of which is the Moringa oleifera—and each species looks distinctive, from large trees to tiny plants.
-Historically, it’s been considered a hunger crop to help fight malnutrition, which makes sense: It can grow year-round in poor soil with very little water and has all of those health benefits, too.
+Historically, it’s been considered a hunger crop to help combat malnutrition, which makes sense: It can grow year-round in poor soil with very little water and has all of those essential amino acids, vitamins, and antioxidants too.
 Curtis says she got the idea for her company when she was a Peace Corps volunteer in Niger, West Africa, and there wasn’t much healthy food around.
 “I’m vegetarian, so healthy food was even harder to find, and I noticed that eating moringa gave me a lot more energy,” she says.
 Same for Flood’s company, ECHO: “Our CEO traveled to Haiti, where he met people at an orphanage who told him that they eat the tree for nutrition.
 He did research on it from there and started to cultivate it soon after.”

 As with all health “trends” we poach from other parts of the world, it’s important to know the backstory as well as the benefits.